bieleckipiotr/Data-Science-portfolio/GenAI_Diffusion_GAN_Image_Generation/readme.md

 Figure 6: Discriminator architecture

-The data augmentation part, is done by a pipeline, that flips, changes colors,changes the hue, tilts and does a lot of different image operations, to reduce the impact of overfitting.
+The data augmentation part is done by a pipeline that flips, changes colors, changes the hue, tilts and does a lot of different image operations, to reduce the impact of overfitting.
 It was necessary to use the pipeline, to be able to train the network.

 ![](media/data_augmentation.png)

 Figure 7: example of data augmentation

-To train this network, we used the Google Colab environment, on a small subset of the data (about 1000 images from the whole dataset, but then those images were augmented with a pipeline).This allowed us to use stronger graphic cards to train the network.
-There were two types of epochs.The evaluation was done every 10 epochs and additionally to training it also computed the FID.The training ones, only trained the model.
+To train this network, we used the Google Colab environment, on a small subset of the data (about 1000 images from the whole dataset, but then those images were augmented with a pipeline).
+This allowed us to use stronger graphic cards to train the network.
+There were two types of epochs.The evaluation epochs were done every 10 epochs, and additionally to training they also computed the Fretchet Inception Distance(FID).
+The training ones only trained the model.

 | Epoch type  | elapsed time  |